atbcb/usab-uswds/news/_posts/2019-08-29-aba-complaint-and-grassroots-campaign-result-in-access-to-popular-texas-dam.md

   Guadalupe River, Canyon lake and surrounding parkland is a favorite site for swimming, boating, fishing, as well as camping and hiking.
 A prized feature is a service road atop the dam that is also enjoyed by many in the area as a scenic walkway.
-The Board opened an investigation with the U.S. Army Corps of Engineers and found . . .
+The Board opened an investigation with . . .
+image: /images/uploads/canyon-dam1.jpg
 tags:
   - enforcement
   - ABA